drovak/friden/README.md

 # friden
 Verilog models of Friden calculators, simulated using Verilator

+## Updates:
+6 July 2022: EC-132 and EC-130 (4 counter) models are tested and operational
 30 June 2022: EC-130 (3 counter) model is tested and operational

 ## Dependencies: